 A simple text box with a general instruction, like a phone conversation with a consumer about his/her legal situation, offers the consumer the opportunity to provide a narrative in his/her own words.
 The consumer's narrative must contain sufficient details about the problem to allow the referral counselors to triage the legal issues involved and match consumers to an appropriate lawyer, agency, government entity, non-profit program or organization, or other resource.
 In addition, the narratives often will prompt the referral counselors to provide consumers with important additional information, such as fast-approaching deadlines.
-However, a consumer's narrative frequently includes confidential information that could cause damage to a consumer's criminal or civil case if revealed to adverse parties.
+However, a consumer's narrative frequently includes information that could cause damage to a consumer's criminal or civil case if revealed to adverse parties.

 If an LRS refers a consumer to a lawyer, typically the consumer then contacts the lawyer directly and schedules an initial consultation.
 Initial consultations are low cost (\$35 for up to 30 minutes is typical) or free, depending on the type of case.
+[Free consultations are often provided for personal injury and medical malpractice matters; workers' compensation claims; Social Security Disability (SSD) and Supplemental Security Income (SSI) claims.]
 If the consumer and the lawyer decide that the legal situation requires further attention, and both want to continue to work together, they will then agree upon any additional fees themselves and sign an engagement agreement.

-New York has 19 LRS's - 18 county, metropolitan or other bar association-sponsored LRS's and one LRS sponsored by the New York State Bar Association.
-The 18 LRS's service limited geographical areas within the state and the New York State Bar Association's LRS offers statewide assistance, including for rural areas not serviced by the other LRS's.
+New York has 20 LRS's - 19 county, metropolitan or other bar association-sponsored LRS's and one LRS sponsored by the New York State Bar Association.
+Five of the 20 LRS's are approved by the American Bar Association.
+The 19 LRS's service limited geographical areas within the state and the New York State Bar Association's LRS offers statewide assistance, including for rural areas not serviced by the other LRS's.

-New York's LRS's have been an important part of the legal landscape for many years, and hundreds of thousands of New Yorkers have relied upon LRS's for triage information and to help them find an appropriate lawyer or other resource to assist them with their legal problems.
+New York's LRS's have been an important part of the legal landscape for many years, and hundreds of thousands of New Yorkers have relied upon LRS's to help them find an appropriate lawyer to assist them with their legal problems.
 The New York City Bar Legal Referral Service, for example, was established in 1946 and is the oldest lawyer referral service in New York, and the first one in New York City approved by the American Bar Association.
 The New York City Bar Legal Referral Service, alone, has 75,000-100,000 points of contact - phone calls and online - with New Yorkers annually.
-Like other LRS's across the state, approximately 74% of inquiries do not result in referrals to private lawyers, but instead result in references to appropriate agency, government entity, non-profit program or organization, or other resource.

-California has taken the lead in establishing an LRS-client privilege.
+Nationally, California has taken the lead in establishing an LRS-client privilege.
 In 2013, California amended its Evidence Code, adding sections 965-968 and amending section 912, in response to the San Francisco District Attorney's issuance of a subpoena to the Bar Association of San Francisco's Lawyer Referral and Information Service (BASF).
 The subpoena sought what a criminal defendant may have said to BASF staff in the course of seeking a referral.
-The matter was resolved without disclosure and without any reported decision, but left open the question of whether information disclosed by a consumer of legal services to LRS staff was privileged and would remain confidential.
-The new sections and amendment to the California Evidence Code resolved that question in favor of privilege/confidentiality and assured consumers of legal services in California that seeking legal help through the assistance of an LRS would not prejudice or cause potential harm to their civil or criminal matters.
+The matter was resolved without disclosure and without any reported decision, but left open the question of whether information disclosed by a consumer of legal services to LRS staff remained confidential.
+The new sections and amendment to the California Evidence Code resolved that question in favor of confidentiality and assured consumers of legal services in California that seeking legal help through the assistance of an LRS would not prejudice or cause potential harm to their civil or criminal matters.